idiap/bob/doc/Compilation.rst

 ==============================

 .. ****************************** BIG WARNING ********************************
 ..
-If you update this document, please make sure to also update the INSTALL
+If you update this document, please make sure to also update the INSTALL.md
 .. file at the root of bob.
 It contains a simplified version of these
 .. instructions.
 Thanks.
 .. ****************************** BIG WARNING ********************************